Ixitxachitl/MiniBotLauncher/README.md

 Optional:

-* Local GPT4All server with the `llama3-8b-instruct` model for AskAI
+* Local GPT4All server with compatible models such as `llama3-8b-instruct` or `phi-3-mini-instruct`

 > ButtsBot and ClapThatBot use embedded offline models — no external services required.